-- 82. A regulated financial service provider shall ensure each of the following in respect of information provided by way of advertisement: - (a) key information, in relation to an advertised financial service, is clearly identified in the advertisement and is not obscured or disguised in any way by the content, design or format of the advertisement; - (b) where more than one advertised financial service is specified in the advertisement, the key information referred to in paragraph (a) is distinguished between each such advertised financial service; - (c) if the benefits of an advertised financial service are specified in the advertisement, the risks attached to the advertised financial service are also specified and, where those risks are specified in print, in a font size that is at least equal to the predominant font size used throughout the advertisement; - (d) information in the advertisement is specified without small print or footnotes unless the small print or footnotes are only used to supplement or elaborate on the key information in the advertisement and are of sufficient size and prominence to be clearly legible.
+- 80. A regulated entity shall ensure each of the following in respect of information provided by way of advertisement: - (a) key information, in relation to an advertised financial service, is clearly identified in the advertisement and is not obscured or disguised in any way by the content, design or format of the advertisement; - (b) where more than one advertised financial service is specified in the advertisement, the key information referred to in paragraph (a) is distinguished between each such advertised financial service: - (c) if the benefits of an advertised financial service are specified in the advertisement, the risks attached to the advertised financial service are also specified and, where those risks are specified in printwriting, in a font size that is at least equal to the predominant font size used throughout the advertisement; - (d) information in the advertisement is specified without small print or footnotes unless the small print or footnotes are only used to supplement or elaborate on the key information in the advertisement and are of sufficient size and prominence to be clearly legible.

-Information on qualifying criteria relating to fixed prices or greatest amount of savings to be clear
+Information on qualifying criteria relating to fixed prices or greatest amount of savings to be clear service, is clearly identified in the advertisement and that the information is not specified in small print or footnotes within the advertisement.

-83. A regulated financial service provider shall ensure that information provided by way of advertisement on any qualifying criteria in relation to obtaining a fixed price for the advertised financial service, or benefiting from the potential greatest amount of savings relating to the advertised financial service, is clearly identified in the advertisement and that the information is not specified in small print or footnotes within the advertisement.
+81. A regulated entity shall ensure that information provided by way of advertisement on any qualifying criteria in relation to obtaining a fixed price for the advertised financial service, or benefiting from the potential greatest amount of savings relating to the advertised financial